a20351766/udo.1.4.0/docs/source/idemix.rst

 1. Consider the issuer.

-   Fabric CA (version 1.3 or later) has been enhanced to automatically function as an Idemix issuer.
+   UDO CA (version 1.3 or later) has been enhanced to automatically function as an Idemix issuer.
 When ``fabric-ca-server`` is started (or initialized via the ``fabric-ca-server init`` command), the following two files are automatically created in the home directory of the ``fabric-ca-server``:
    ``IssuerPublicKey`` and ``IssuerRevocationPublicKey``.
 These files are required in step 2.

-   For a development environment and if you are not using Fabric CA, you may use ``idemixgen``to create these files.
+   For a development environment and if you are not using UDO CA, you may use ``idemixgen``to create these files.

 2. Consider the verifier.